tigrisdata/tigris-os-docs/docs/objects/access-objects-via-cookies.md

 # Access objects via signed cookies

-"Tigris offers compatibility with CloudFront's signed cookies, empowering you to manage access to your content without altering existing URLs.
+Tigris offers compatibility with CloudFront's signed cookies, empowering you to manage access to your content without altering existing URLs.
 This feature is particularly useful when you need to grant access to multiple restricted files.